Lactase Deficiency (Age-Dependent)

 Signs & Symptoms

-- Bloating and increased flatulence due to fermentation of lactose.
+Bloating and abdominal cramping due to colonic fermentation of lactose

 History of Present Illness

-- Postprandial bloating, abdominal pain, and diarrhea occurring within hours of consuming lactose-containing foods.
+Postprandial bloating, abdominal pain, flatulence, and watery diarrhea occurring after lactose ingestion.

 Past Medical History

-- History of gastrointestinal infections or inflammatory bowel disease may worsen symptoms.
+History of gastrointestinal infections or inflammatory bowel disease that may damage the small intestinal mucosa.

-- No prior history of congenital lactase deficiency.
+No prior history of congenital lactase deficiency, which presents in infancy.

 Family History

-- Ethnic background with familial patterns of lactase persistence or deficiency.
+Ethnic background with known high prevalence of lactase nonpersistence.

 Physical Exam Findings